Resilient Multi-Dimensional Consensus in Adversarial Environment: Introduction

-In fact, the issue related to resilient consensus has been addressed in the literature over decades.
-Most approaches adopt the idea of simply ignoring the suspicious values.
-For example, Dolev \textit{et al.} consider the scenario in a complete network, where an approximate agreement is desired in the presence of misbehaving agents \cite{dolev1986reaching}.
+\revise{Instead of detecting and excluding the faulty agents, another line of research focuses on developing resilient consensus algorithms which guarantee an acceptable system performance even in the presence of false data.} Most approaches adopt the idea of simply ignoring the suspicious values.
+For example, \cite{dolev1986reaching} consider the consensus problem in a complete network, where an approximate agreement is desired in the presence of misbehaving agents.
 In order to overrule the effects of malicious nodes, a secure updating strategy is proposed.
 The essential idea is that each normal agent discards the most extreme values in its neighborhood and updates the state based on the remaining ones at any time.
-Such protocol has then inspired a family of algorithms, namely Mean-Subsequence Reduced (MSR) algorithm \cite{kieckhafer1994reaching,vaidya2012iterative,de1998multistep}.
-In a recent work \cite{leblanc2013resilient}, Leblanc \textit{et al.} modify MSR and present the Weighted Mean-Subsequence-Reduced (W-MSR) algorithm.
-Different from that in MSR, a normal agent only removes the extreme values that are strictly larger or smaller than its current state.
-This mechanism results in its own state being kept in the update law and turns out to keep more useful information than MSR.
+Such protocol has then inspired a family of algorithms, namely Mean-Subsequence Reduced (MSR) algorithm (\cite{kieckhafer1994reaching,vaidya2012iterative,de1998multistep}). \cite{leblanc2013resilient} modify MSR and present a Weighted Mean-Subsequence-Reduced (W-MSR) algorithm.
+Different from that in MSR, a normal agent only removes the extreme values that are strictly larger or smaller than its own.
+This mechanism results in its own state being kept at each time and turns out to keep more useful information than MSR.
 Furthermore, instead of the complete graphs, they analyze W-MSR in more general topologies.
-A novel property named network robustness is hereby introduced, which characterizes the resilience of W-MSR in terms of the graph structure.
-Later, Dibaji \textit{et al.} generalize the above results to second-order systems \cite{dibaji2015consensus}.
+A novel property named network robustness is introduced therein, which characterizes the resiliency of W-MSR in terms of graph structure. \revise{Following the similar research line, \cite{shang2019resilient} proposes a private-expressed opinion formation model, which facilitates the benign agents to achieve a resilient agreement while protecting their private opinions from being eavesdropped by the outliers. \cite{senejohnny2019resilience} further extend MSR to the context where each agent has independent clocks and possibly makes updates at arbitrary instants.
+This work particularly sheds light on developing resilient event-triggered and self-triggered control strategies.
+Later, \cite{dibaji2015consensus} generalize the above results to second-order systems. }